danielwagener/docs/addons/intercom/Announcements.md

 # Announcements

 On this page we will publish important notices related to Intercom for Jira.
-Please subscribe to future updates by leaving your email address below or come back once in a while to check on the latest updates.
+Please subscribe to future updates below or come back once in a while to check on the latest updates.

 <div id="mc_embed_signup">
     <form action="https://toolsplus.us16.list-manage.com/subscribe/post?u=86259383cdca3014501f79098&amp;id=4fabaa3a90" method="post" id="mc-embedded-subscribe-form" name="mc-embedded-subscribe-form" class="validate" target="_blank" novalidate>